MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-app-package-MSI-VM.md

 > [!NOTE]
 > The MSIX Packaging Tool currently supports App-V 5.1.
 If you have a package with App-V 4.x, we recommend that you convert it to App-V 5.1 before using the MSIX Packaging tool to convert to MSIX.

 When the tool is first launched, you will be prompted to provide consent to sending telemetry data.
 It's important to note that the diagnostic data you share only comes from the app and is never used to identify or contact you.
-This just helps us fix things faster for you.

 Creating an application package is the most commonly used option.
 This is where you will create an MSIX package from an installer, or by manual installation of application payload.